monalisasabina/PH-3-PROJECT-ENGINEERING-STORE-DATABASE/README.md

 ## Project overview
+To access this database and CLI, fork and clone this repository in your terminal.

 ### Directory
-The most important files in the directory are :
+The project directory has directory called lib and some several files.
+The most important python files in the lib directory and database in the main directory.

   1. tools_store.db
      This is the engineering store database, where the tables employees, store_employees, tools and toolrecords are created.